gstarr/gstarr.github.io/index.md

 **Graham Starr** (me) is a journalist making things with math, art, and computers, currently senior editor at [*Business Insider*](https://www.businessinsider.com/sai), where I oversee technology coverage.
 (To reach me securely, use my [PGP public key](https://pgp.mit.edu/pks/lookup?op=get&search=0xDB0D92DF71F4416F) when you [send me an email](mailto:gstarr@insider.com?subject=Hi%20Graham%21); here is a [guide to setting up PGP](https://lifehacker.com/how-to-encrypt-your-email-180878).)

 I’ve written about business and technology for *The New York Times*, *Wired*, *The Atlantic*, *New York* Magazine, and Slate, and my [projects](https://gstarr.me/projects/misc/) have been featured in the *Washington Post*, *Fortune*, NPR, and HuffPost, among others.
-In 2017, I was part of the team that won a Magazine Publishers Award for work on an [interactive timeline](https://www.theatlantic.com/timeline).
+In 2017, I was part of the team that won an ASME Award for work on an [interactive timeline](https://www.theatlantic.com/timeline).
 Breitbart once wrote about [one of my projects](https://www.youtube.com/watch?v=r2ybupRgffE) and [put my name in scare-quotes](http://www.breitbart.com/tech/2016/02/24/new-app-splits-dinner-bills-according-to-race-and-gender/) for the entire thing.
 It was weird!

 Before *Business Insider*, I was a senior staff editor at [*The New York Times*](https://www.nytimes.com/) where I worked on features, digital projects, visual storytelling packages, and breaking news, and edited and reported stories about business and technology.
 Before The *Times*, I was a special projects editor at [*New York* Magazine](http://nymag.com), where I edited pop-up blogs and feature packages for [Select All](https://nymag.com/selectall), the magazine's tech blog.
 Before *New York*, I was the research assistant to [*WIRED*](https://www.wired.com/)’s editor-in-chief, Nicholas Thompson.
 And before *WIRED*, I was a member of [*The Atlantic*](https://www.theatlantic.com)’s [special projects](https://theatlantic.com/projects) team.
 Before that, I was a teenager and, earlier, a baby.